-- borrowings at variable rates the interest expense charged to the Surplus or Deficit on the Provision of Services will rise - borrowings at fixed rates the fair value of the liabilities borrowings will fall - investments at variable rates the interest income credited to the Surplus or Deficit on the Provision of Services will rise - investments at fixed rates the fair value of the assets will fall investments will be posted to the Surplus or Deficit on the Provision of Services and affect the General Fund Balance \pounds for \pounds .
-Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in Other Comprehensive Income and Expenditure.
+- borrowings at variable rates the interest expense charged to the Surplus or Deficit on the Provision of Services will rise - borrowings at fixed rates the fair value of the liabilities borrowings will fall - investments at variable rates the interest income credited to the Surplus or Deficit on the Provision of Services will rise - investments at fixed rates the fair value of the assets will fall

 Borrowings are not carried at fair value, so nominal gains and losses on fixed rate borrowings would not impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure.
-However, changes in interest payable and receivable on variable rate borrowings and
+However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Surplus or Deficit on the Provision of Services and affect the General Fund Balance £ for £.
+Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in Other Comprehensive Income and Expenditure.

 The authority's investment strategy aims to manage interest rate risk by maintaining a number of discrete investment portfolios which are managed by external fund managers.
 The separation of equity and cash/bond investments in this way effectively minimises the council's exposure to interest rate movements.
 The risk of loss remains with the authority.
-In the longer term, the Scottish Government reviews the level of grant support it provides to local authority's every three years, which may result in additional support being provided to recognise the impact of changes in interest rates on the local authority's finances.
+In the longer term, the Scottish Government regularly reviews the level of grant support it provides to local authority's, which may result in additional support being provided to recognise the impact of changes in interest rates on the local authority's finances.

-To illustrate the notional impact of changes in interest rates upon the council, the following table shows the financial effect if rates had been 1% higher during 2013-2014, with all other variables held constant.
+To illustrate the notional impact of changes in interest rates upon the council, the following table shows the financial effect if rates had been 1% higher during 2014-2015, with all other variables held constant.

-31/03/14 31/03/13 Increase in interest receivable on variable rate investments £,000 (26) £,000 (28) Impact on Surplus or Deficit on the Provision of Services (26) (28) Decrease in fair value of fixed rate investment assets 826 638 Decrease in fair value of fixed rate borrowings liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) 826 638
+31/03/2014 £000 31/03/2015 £000 Increase in interest receivable on variable rate investments (26) (395) Impact on Surplus or Deficit on the Provision of Services (26) (395) Decrease in fair value of fixed rate investment assets 826 818 Decrease in fair value of fixed rate borrowings liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) 826 818